crowd4u/COLLAPSE/README.md

 ## Main Experiment
 We provide a Docker container for easy reproduction.

+FYI: You can use jupyter lab on `http://localhost:8008/` when running this container (Please check the token following command `docker exec -it collapse jupyter server list`).

 ### Re-Run this experiment with the same data of the paper
 ```sh
 $ docker compose up -d